vivmyc/vivmyc.github.io/WPO/README.md

 which has been optimized for your viewing pleasure.

-Make sure to check out Cam's Pizzeria link, where jank has been eliminated and under 60fps has been achieved.
+Make sure to check out Cam's Pizzeria link, where jank has been eliminated and a frame rate of under 60 fps has been achieved when scrolling.
+In addition, the time to resize pizza's is now < 2 ms.

 ### Optimizations Made: